y-taka-23/dummy-me/README.md

   -h,--help                Show this help text -f,--file string         JSON file which prescribes the initial
                            data (default: "db.json")
+  --id string              Identifier for records in the
+                           database (default: "id")
   -p,--port int            Port for the REST endpoints (default: 8080) --quiet                  Suppress log messages --snapshots string       Directory to store the database